 VDR stands for “virtual data room,” which is a digital space used for document collection.
 It’s helpful for uploading documents and keeping them together in a library of sorts.

-It’s easy to see how this would helpful for complex purchases, like M&As or venture capital transactions.
+It’s easy to see how this would help for complex purchases, like M&As or venture capital transactions.
 Users upload the relevant documents, which are then stored digitally in the “room.”

 Anyone with access to the room can then review the documents.
 Since the paperwork is together, it’s easy to reference important information.